-Ravello is situated above the Amalfi Coast and it’s history predates Amalfi.
-Indeed, it was founded in the 5th century A.C.E. as a mountain refuge from the raiding barbarians on the coastline.
+Indeed, the ultimate location of Ravello commune was situated high above the Amalfi Coast!
+Additionally, the 5th century establishment of Ravello predates Amalfi by many years.
+Its original purpose was to serve as a mountain refuge for protection from raiding coastal barbarians.
 As a result, the views from Ravello were awesome!
 We stopped for lunch at a place that had some of the best coastal views that I had ever laid eyes on.

-The sun was now setting on our excellent day adventure to the Amalfi Coast.
-After I had some parting shots of limoncello and a few more photos, it was time to say goodbye (for now).
+The sun was now setting on our excellent Amalfi Coast adventure.
+After some parting shots of limoncello and a few more photos, it was time to say goodbye (for now).
 The Amalfi Coast was an amazing experience and a very beautiful part of Italy.